wmsimien/beveragesapi/README.md

 1. Open a pull request, which will be responded to in a timely manner.

 ## License

 [MIT License](https://opensource.org/licenses/MIT) A short and simple permissive license with conditions only requiring preservation of copyright and license notices.
 Licensed works, modifications, and larger works may be distributed under different terms and without source code.

 ## Questions

 Send all questions/comments to:
 | GitHub: wmsimien https://github.com/wmsimien
 |--------------------------------------------------------------------------------
 | Email:  wanda.avery@att.net

 ## Test

-Testing of this application is a success when you are able to complete the installation steps and enjoy the application as described.
+Testing of this application is a success when you are able to successfully access all endpoints as a registered user of FTBAPI after having completed the installation steps successfully.
+I hope you enjoy the Family Time Beverage API.